 - Preheat the oven to 350° F. Use nonstick cooking spray or shortening to grease an 8-inch x 8-inch baking pan.

-- Use the handle of a wooden spoon (or your finger!) to make three holes in the dry mixture - one of the holes should be a little larger than the other two.
+- Use the handle of a wooden spoon (or your finger!) to make three holes in the dry mixture—one of the holes should be a little larger than the other two.

-- Pour the cup of water over the whole thing and whisk everything together, mixing the dry ingredients with the wet until the cake batter is smooth.
+- Pour 1 cup water over the whole thing and whisk everything together, mixing the dry ingredients with the wet until the cake batter is smooth.
 Use a rubber spatula or spoon to check the corners of the pan - sometimes pockets of dry ingredients will be hanging out there, and you'll want to stir these in.
 A few lumps in the batter is totally fine.

 - Bake the cake for about 30 minutes, until a skewer inserted in the middle comes out clean.
 Place the pan on a cooling rack and let it cool completely.

-- Once the cake is cool you can frost it with the frosting of your choice.
-Or you can dust the top with confectioner's sugar.
-Slice the cake and serve - with a glass of cold milk!
+- Slice the cake and serve; it's very nice with a glass of cold milk!
 Topping slices with a dollop of whipped cream is also very good.

 - You can store this cake wrapped at room temperature or in the fridge for up to three days.
 It does taste very good chilled, so storing it in the fridge is my favorite.